enkomio/Taipan/README.md

+# Taipan is now a sponsored project.
+To know more visit: <a href="https://github.com/enkomio-sponsor/info">https://github.com/enkomio-sponsor/info</a>

 ---
-# Taipan is now a sponsored project.
-To know more visit: https://github.com/sponsors/enkomio
+## Outdate content
 ---

 # Taipan - Web Application Vulnerability Scanner